CommandShiftHQ/be-northwind-mysql/README.md

 5 rows in set (0.00 sec)
 ```

 That's everything we need to do inside the container.
-Type in `exit` to close `MySQL` and then again to exit the container.
+Type in `exit;` to close `MySQL` and then again (without the `;`) to exit the container.
 It will continue to run in the background.

 ## Working on the database